Evaluating Hearing Loss in Infants – A Crucial UKMLA/PLAB exam style Scenario

 Understanding Early Hearing Loss Management for PLAB/UKMLA Exams

-PLAB 1 Exam Case Scenario: A 3-month-old infant fails the initial hearing screening test.
+PLAB 1 Exam-style Case Scenario: A 3-month-old infant fails the initial hearing screening test.
 The parents are concerned because there is a family history of congenital hearing loss.
 The infant appears to respond to loud sounds but does not react consistently.

 What is the most appropriate next investigation?